 Golden milk.
 It seems to be everywhere these days, but golden milk is a very old natural health beverage with lots of potential health benefits.
 Traditional Indian recipes for golden milk typically use regular milk, but many modern recipes have been adapted to be non-dairy diet or vegan friendly with coconut milk.
 In addition to the milk and the turmeric, most are lightly spiced with other add-ins and sweetened.

-Those cinnamon sticks are purely photo props.
+Don’t worry, eagle-eyed readers.
+Those cinnamon sticks you see are just photo props.
 I’m ready-to-use all the way!
-If you’re using cinnamon for dogs, Ceylon (real) cinnamon is the recommended variety.
+Importantly, if you’re using cinnamon for dogs, real Ceylon cinnamon is the recommended variety.
 Cinnamon in moderation has some good purported health benefits for dogs (and humans), but like many things it is not suitable for all people or pets as it may conflict with health conditions or medications.
 Always check before trying new foods.
 Of particular note, cinnamon is not recommended for pregnant or lactating dogs.

 Making Frozen Dog Treats